ApprenticeAI/frapy/docs/topics/extensions.rst

 .. class:: Debugger

-Invokes a :doc:`Python debugger <library/pdb>` inside a running Scrapy process when a `SIGUSR2`_ signal is received.
-After the debugger is exited, the Scrapy process continues running normally.
+Invokes a :doc:`Python debugger <library/pdb>` inside a running Frapy process when a `SIGUSR2`_ signal is received.
+After the debugger is exited, the Frapy process continues running normally.

 For more info see `Debugging in Python`_.